ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 # Step 1 - Provision  API Connect in Bluemix

-From the Bluemix [Catalog] [bmx_catalog_uk_url], provision an instance of the service **API Connect**.
+From the Bluemix [Catalog] [bmx_catalog_uk_url], in the UK region, provision (create) an instance of the service **API Connect**.

 # Step 2 - Create a Cloudant service

 In order to store our data used by our API, we will need a persistent storage.
 To do so, we will use a Cloudant NoSQL database, a JSON document oriented store, compatible with CouchDB.

 You can use a existing Cloudant service or create an instance of the service Cloudant DB.

 1. Go to the Bluemix Catalog, create an instance of the service Cloudant NoSQL DB.